Muqtadir27/Google-Capstone-Project-Cyclistic-Bike-Case-Study/README.md

 # 🚴 Google Data Analytics Capstone Project: Cyclistic Bike-Share Case Study

 ## 🚀 Overview
 This project is part of the Google Data Analytics Professional Certificate Capstone.
-It explores how different user groups—casual riders and annual members—use the Cyclistic bike-share system in Chicago.
+It explores how different user groups—casual riders and annual members—use the Citi Bike share system in Chicago.
 The objective is to analyze usage patterns and generate strategic, data-driven recommendations to convert casual riders into loyal annual members.

 ![Image](https://github.com/user-attachments/assets/b6199673-5ac6-4677-82ae-875572f5bc04)